 Networked devices will mostly appear automatically as a result of DNS service lookups and device scans.
 Find more information in the documentation of the various protocols.

-Each of the four MIDI ports can have an associated RTP, WebSocket or Bluetooth server active that will be visible to other devices on the network.
-Clients connecting to such a service will then send to and receive from the MIDI port that the server is bound to.
+Each of the four MIDI ports can have an associated RTP session active that will be visible to other devices on the network.
+Clients connecting to such a service will then send to and receive from the MIDI port that the session is bound to.

-By default the first two ports run RTP sessions that will be seen by others as "mhb (NAME_IP) RTP 1 & 2".
+By default only the first two ports run RTP sessions.
+These will be seen by others as "mhb (NAME_IP) RTP 1 & 2".

-You can change the server mode with the checkboxes and the name that both RTP and WebSocket servers will announce via the textfield at the top of the editor.
+You can activate the other two and change the session names that will be announced via the textfield at the top of the editor.
 All changes only take effect after the OK button has been clicked.

 Live Routing & Merged Controllers